rubyforgood/mutual-aid/doc/setup.md

 ## Development with Docker

-The application includes a pre-configured [docker-compose](https://docs.docker.com/compose/) environment.
-This environment includes two containers, which together deploy the application and a postgres database for it to connect to.
+The application includes a pre-configured [docker-compose](https://docs.docker.com/compose/) environment for development.
+This environment includes descriptors for the application and its supporting services.

 To get started using the application with docker,
 1. Install [Docker](https://www.docker.com/get-started)